vlall/Ai-Papers/README.md

 # Ai_Papers
 This is a catalog for the foundations and emergence of AI research.
-Historically understanding the development of computational logic from primary sources is useful in gaining insight on the current state of AI.
+Understanding the historic development of computational logic from primary sources is useful in gaining insight on the current state of AI.

 ###Topics Covered:
 - Leibniz's binary